markonikovic/NewYorkTimeClonePage/README.md

 ## NYT Clone

 > This is our third project as mkicroverse students, we structured and styled a good looking copy of a New York Times's article page.
+We used the CSS Grid to give a structure to the page, for navigation-bar and aside section flex-box, for pre-footer and picture area we used floats.
+The main idea of the project is to practice positioning the elements on the page.

 ## Raw Version
 https://rawcdn.githack.com/markonikovic/NewYorkTimeClonePage/542459b8b61d0bb8585d4541cac2862974a678c0/index.html